-As the Guardian explains, graphene’s impressive list of characteristics includes being a better thermal conductivity than copper, impermeable to gases, 200 times stronger than steel — but six times lighter — and “almost perfectly transparent, since it only absorbs 2 percent of light.”
-Further, “chemical components can be added to its surface to alter its properties.”
+Graphene’s impressive characteristics includes being a better thermal conductivity than copper, impermeable to gases, 200 times stronger than steel — but six times lighter — and almost entirely transparent as it only absorbs 2 percent of light.
+Further, chemical components can be added to graphene's surface to enhance its properties.

 The University of Manchester states that because of those properties, graphene is making inroads in many industries, such as transport, solar cells, medicine, electronics, energy, defense and desalination.

-A specific example of how graphene may be used in the future came out of the battery space in 2015 — researchers have discovered that the pure carbon material may be able to double the lifespan of lithium-ion batteries, which have risen to the fore due to Tesla’s (NASDAQ:TSLA) activities.
+A specific example of how graphene may be used in the future came out of the battery space in 2015 — researchers have discovered that the pure carbon material may be able to double the lifespan of lithium-ion batteries, which have risen to the forefront in recent years.

-Another potential application is in transparent conductive films, and graphene use has been explored in other places too.
-Archer Materials (ASX:AXE,OTC Pink:ARRXF) is working to commercialize its graphene biosensor technology for use in medtech and the detection of diseases.
-It recently filed an international patent application to protect the intellectual property rights for its graphene-based technology.
+Another potential application is in transparent conductive films.
+Additionally, Archer Materials (ASX:AXE,OTC Pink:ARRXF) is working to commercialize its graphene biosensor technology for use in the detection of diseases.

 Meanwhile, First Graphene has had success in incorporating its PureGRAPH graphene powder into a range of materials, including polyurethane, thermoplastics and glass composites.
 In mid-2021, the company launched a new masterbatch product, PureGRAPH MB-LDPE, which is designed to be blended with a range of thermoplastic materials to enhance their mechanical and thermal properties.

-There is also cutting-edge research underway to replace silicone with graphene in microchips to increase computational power while decreasing microchip size, a must for technological advancements.
+There is also cutting-edge research underway to replace silicone with graphene in microchips to increase computational power while decreasing microchip size, which would be an important technological advancement.

 Looking ahead in the space, IDTechEx Research projects that the industry will grow from less than US$100 million in 2020 to reach an impressive US$700 million by 2031.

-Allied Market Research expects the graphene market to grow at a compound annual growth rate (CAGR) of 40.2 percent between 2020 and 2027 to reach US$876.8 million.
-In its opinion, rising demand for graphene as a catalyst in the chemical industry will be one of the sector’s driving forces.
+For its part, Grand View Research expects the graphene market to grow at a compound annual growth rate of 43.2 percent between 2021 and 2028 to reach US$1.6 billion.
+In its opinion, rising demand for graphene in the electric vehicle industry will be one of the sector’s driving forces.

-The firm points to monolayer graphene as the fastest-growing type of graphene, with applications in quantum computing, pressure sensors, touch sensors, transistors, nanoelcmechanical systems, optoelectronics, aerospace components and electronic components, among others.
+The firm points to monolayer graphene as the fastest-growing type of graphene, with applications in quantum computing, pressure sensors, touch sensors, transistors, nanoelectromechanical systems, optoelectronics, aerospace components and electronic components, among others.

-In terms of the fastest-growing application of graphene, energy storage and harvesting reigns supreme.
+In terms of the fastest-growing applications for graphene, energy storage and harvesting reign supreme.
 “Graphene is used in energy generation and storage of capacitors, batteries, and also in grid applications for strong wind or solar power,” as per the report’s authors.

 Finally, electronics represents the quickest-growing end-use industry for graphene — specifically the wearable technology segment, where graphene is used in “optical electronics to create flexible and wearable newspaper-like smartphones that can be worn on the wrist, tablet, and a rolled-up newspaper.”